tieleman/http-runner/README.md

 ## Running http-runner

-* Clone the source from Github.
+* Clone the source from Github (or install from npm using `npm install http-runner`).
-* Run `npm install` from the source directory to install dependencies.
+* Run `npm install` from the source directory to install dependencies if cloned from Github (not necessary when installed using npm).
 * Run `bin/http-runner`, this will start the server on port 9000.

+The CLI supports the following options:

+    -p $PORT: run server on specified TCP port (default 9000)

 ## TODO

 * Add whitelisting capabilities to only allow specific commands.
 * Add `callback` option to send a HTTP notification whenever a job completes or fails.
 * Allow purging of old jobs to prevent memory issues.
-* Add CLI option to allow running on a different port.